FelixOnline/v2/content/articles/2011-12-8-trauma-on-chiltern-street.md

  - photos
 ---

-_Trauma,_[__GV Art__](http://www.gvart.co.uk/)’s new science-inspired exhibition revolves around the different manifestations of trauma.
+_Trauma,_[GV Art](http://www.gvart.co.uk/)’s new science-inspired exhibition revolves around the different manifestations of trauma.
 The exhibition explores physical and biological trauma, revealing the effect they have on those who suffer from them and investigating our own personal perception of them.

 Science-inspired art goes beyond merely ripping off striking images of a scientific nature.
 It takes the knowledge beyond the lab and the blackboard, beyond the books, opening it up to be interpreted, to be put to measure with the human lives it affects.